sachin98765/ai-chatbot/README.md

 4. Type your message and press **Send**.
 5. Responses will be stored in the database automatically.

-## 📌 Notes

-- The Google authentication button is a UI placeholder only.
-- Chat history is stored per user.
-- The sidebar shows the first user message preview for each history entry.
-- New conversations can be started with the **New Chat** button.

-## 🎓 Interview Q&A

-### Q: What problem does this project solve?

-A: It provides a user-based chatbot experience with persistent history, allowing users to save and revisit past conversations instead of starting from scratch.

-### Q: What are the main components?

-A: Frontend UI (`index.php`, `style.css`, `app.js`), authentication backend (`auth.php`), chat backend (`chatbot.php`), database helper (`db.php`), and history API (`history.php`).

-### Q: How does user authentication work?

-A: Users sign up with email, username, and password.
-Passwords are hashed using `password_hash` and stored in MySQL.
-Sessions are created on successful login.

-### Q: How is chat history stored?

-A: Each chat belongs to a conversation record in `ai_conversations`, and every message is stored in `ai_messages`.
-The app loads history for the logged-in user.

-### Q: How are conversations displayed?

-A: The left sidebar shows the latest conversations sorted by `updated_at`, with the first user query shown as a short preview.

-### Q: What model is used?

-A: The app uses the NVIDIA Nemotron free model placeholder via OpenRouter's chat completion API.

-### Q: Is Google login implemented?

-A: Not yet.
-The button is a UI placeholder only.

-### Q: What security measures are included?

-A: Session-based login, password hashing, request validation, and user-specific history access.

-### Q: What are the next improvements?

-A:

-- Add real Google OAuth
-- Add password reset flow
-- Add conversation titles and tags
-- Add message streaming
-- Add admin user management

 ## 📊 Project Report